codewithpatelo/langpify-pokemon/README.md

 - **Supervisor Agent**: Orchestrates the battle, delegates to other agents, and aggregates results.
 - **Researcher Agent**: Gathers and analyzes Pokémon data (stats, types, etc).
-- **Expert Agent**: Provides reasoning and verdict on battle outcome.
+- **Expert Agent**: Provides reasoning and verdict on battle outcome based on Pokémon characteristics.

 Agents interact via LangGraph workflows, with Langpify providing abstraction and orchestration.
+The system uses a multi-agent approach where the Supervisor coordinates the specialized agents to produce comprehensive battle analyses.

 ---